How often should I get tested?

 Is testing and treatment free?

 Testing is free for residents of Manitoba.
-Take your health numbers with you if you are going to a new doctor, nurse practitioner, or nurse.
+Treatment should also be free and readily available at the clinic.
+You should not need to fill a prescription for the antibiotic injections.
+Take your health insurance numbers with you if you are going to a new doctor, nurse practitioner, or nurse.

 What if I don’t have my health number?